-We believe that our cash and cash equivalents, will be sufficient to fund our operations and capital expenditure requirements approximately into March, 2016.
-We need to seek additional equity or debt financing to complete our intended clinical programs for MAT2203 and MAT2501, file additional patent applications and enhance our intellectual property position, validate the manufacturing processes at our various suppliers and prepare for submission of NDA's.
+We believe that our cash and cash equivalents will be sufficient to fund our operations and capital expenditure requirements approximately into June 2016.
+We need to seek additional equity or debt financing to complete our intended clinical programs for MAT2203 and MAT2501, file additional patent applications and enhance our intellectual property position, to establish manufacturing processes internally or with a third-party contractors and prepare for submission of NDA's.